hosseini44444/slidish/src/docs/documentation/ui/layout.md

-Reslide's layout consists of the following components which can be disabled by setting the keys in the `layout` prop to false
+Slidish's layout consists of the following components which can be disabled by setting the keys in the `layout` prop to false

 | key                   | type    | default value | explanation                                                                      |
 | --------------------- | ------- | ------------- | -------------------------------------------------------------------------------- |